November 3, 2022

 Biofilm in dental waterlines: Addressing the CDC health alert

-This article will be updated with the latest news on the progression of the CDC’s Health Advisory.
-This post was last updated on November 18, 2022.
+This article will be updated with the latest news on the progression of the CDC’s Health Advisory regarding biofilm in dental waterlines.
+This post was last updated on December 20, 2022.

 On October 31, 2022, the Centers for Disease Control and Prevention (CDC) issued a Health Alert Network (HAN) Health Advisory urging dental practices to prioritize dental waterline maintenance.
 The alert states that the CDC was notified in March 2022 of a new cluster of suspected nontuberculous Mycobacteria (NTM) infections in children following dental procedures at a pediatric dental clinic which is currently being investigated.